databricks/databricks-sql-nodejs/docs/readme.md

 ### HiveUtils

-Operation is executed asynchrnously, so before retrieving the result, you have to wait until it has finished state.
+Operation is executed asynchronously, so before retrieving the result, you have to wait until it has finished state.

 ```javascript
 ...